Stepfamily: Legal status

-For all the confusion which stepparents may feel, it is often even less clear to the stepchildren what the interpersonal relationships are, or should be, between themselves and their stepsiblings; between themselves and their stepparent; and even between themselves and their birth parents.
-These relationships can be extremely complex, especially in circumstances where each stepspouse may bring children of their own to the home or in households where children are expected to actively participate in each of the newly created families of both birth parents.

-Although most stepfamilies can agree on what they do not want to be for one another, they are often hard pressed to agree upon what they do want to be for one another.
-This makes it difficult for everyone in the family to learn their roles.
-It is especially difficult for the children, because the roles and expectations of them change as they move between the homes and families of both of their birth parents.

 If a stepparent legally adopts the partner's child or children, he or she becomes the child's legal parent.
-In such cases, the parents may stop using the terms stepparent and stepchild and instead refer to the child simply as their son or daughter; depending on the child's degree of affinity for the adoptive parent and/or approval of the legal proceedings culminating in the child's adoption, the child may likewise drop the "step-" designation from his/her description of the relationship.
+In such cases, the parents may stop using the terms stepparent and stepchild and instead refer to the child simply as their son or daughter; depending on the child's degree of affinity for the adoptive parent and/or approval of the legal proceedings culminating in the child's adoption, the child may likewise drop the "step-" designation from his or her description of the relationship.
 Even when all parties describe the relationship using the terms applied to biological and adoptive families, however, at least some of the emotional and psychological issues common to stepfamilies may or may not persist.

 Thus, one possibility is that a stepfamily can be reconfigured, and thanks to the biological and adoptive links could leave the condition of a stepfamily.

 Stepparent adoption

 United States

-In the United States, the most common form of adoption is adopting a stepchild.
+In the world (including the United States), the most common form of adoption is adopting a stepchild.
 By adopting a stepchild, the stepparent is agreeing to be fully responsible for their spouse's child.
 The non-custodial parent no longer has any rights or responsibilities for the child, including child support.

 When a stepparent adopts a stepchild, either the other biological parent willingly gives up their parental rights to the child, the court terminates those rights, or the other biological parent is deceased.
 Reasons a court may terminate the non-custodial parent's rights include evidence of abuse or neglect, legal abandonment, or any other indications that a continued relationship between the child and that parent would be detrimental to the child.
 Grounds for legal child abandonment in most states is no contact between the parent and child for at least one year.